c-b-wilson-lab/c-b-wilson-lab/index.md

 title: "Home"
 ---

 We will be coming to the University of Southern California in January of 2026.
-Come visit us in SSC!
+We study